 “live in the present.”

-Eckhart Tolle dedicated a whole book on the spirituality of staing in the Present, called The Power of Now.
-I’ve read it myself, and in my opinion, it has a lot of insights.
+Eckhart Tolle dedicated a whole book on the spirituality of staing in the Present, called The Power of Now. i Regardless of spirituality, his insights can help anyone on how and why they should focus on the Here and Now.

 If you haven’t gotten around to it, I suggest that you find yourself a copy and read it.